 Today, we’re going to walk you through that process step-by-step, including all the best practices and ways to think through setting up a merchant account.

-But before we do that, let’s talk a bit about what a merchant account is why they’re needed in the first place.
+But before we do that, let’s talk a bit about what a merchant account is and why they’re needed in the first place.

-Simply put, a merchant account is a special type of bank account that allows your business to accept credit cards, debit cards, and any other form of electronic payment.
-You have to have one to accept cards, and this is an essential component of any modern business.
+A merchant account is a special type of bank account that allows your business to accept credit cards, debit cards, and any other form of electronic payment.

 Businesses get merchant accounts from merchant account providers.